This Spicy Swordfish on the Grill is made with swordfish steaks, olive oil, salt, pepper, lemon, hot sauce and grilled to perfection.

 Swordfish is an amazing source of omega 3 and extremely beneficial for you.
 I try to make this at least once a week because of it.
 They are usually sold in 1 inch thick pieces, although some may vary.
-Due to the varying sizes, cooking time can be more or less than the suggest time, so make sure to eyeball it.
-The reason why I like grilling it is that it won’t flake into the grates the way most fish would.
-If you like to be super cautious, you can use these grilling mats as well!
+Due to the varying sizes, cooking time can be more or less than the suggest time, so make sure to keep an eye out.

 Jump to: